All Episodes

 I mentioned those who have been identified as being deceased and wounded, and we will provide an update on that later on.

-They have warrants out concerning the person who is responsible for the shooting and They include warrants to search two residences.
+They have warrants out concerning the person who was responsible for the shooting, and they include warrants to search two residences.

 The reason why there is some slowness in being able to undertake these searches is because of the potential for explosive devices to be found in these residences as they want to make sure they're able to enter them without anybody being harmed.